laurencelundblade/QCBOR/README.md

   of memory usage making it good for embedded implementations that have to run in small fixed memory.

-**Supports all of RFC 7049 except strict mode and sorting** – With some size limits, all data types and formats specified are supported.
-  Decoding indefinite length strings requires a string allocator (see documentation).
+**Supports all of RFC 7049 except strict mode and map sorting** – With some size limits, all data types and formats specified are supported.
+The same decoding API supports both definite and indefinite-length map and array decoding.
+Decoding indefinite length strings is supported but requires a string allocator (see documentation).

 **Extensible and general** – Provides a way to handle data types that